Research by our Primary Investigators

 Key questions

 Our primary focus lies on the investigation of electronic states with so-called topological properties which give rise to unusual spin textures in momentum space.
-We are interested in how topological properties and spin textures are related to or modified by ferromagnetic or antiferromagnetic order, specific crystalline symmetries, quantum confinement in atomically thin crystals andsproximity coupling in heterostructures.
-Spin-ARPES allowsus to directly address these points experimentally.
-In thescoming year, we are planning to upgrade the spin-ARPESs setup in our laboratory with a UV laser light source tos enable higher resolution and count rates as well as new contrast mechanisms, such as dichroism.
-We perform complementary experiments at international synchrotron radiation facilities and collaborating laboratories.
+We are interested in how topological properties and spin textures are related to or modified by ferromagnetic or antiferromagnetic order, specific crystalline symmetries, quantum confinement in atomically thin crystals and proximity coupling in heterostructures.
+Spin-ARPES allow us to directly address these points experimentally.
+Our experiments are performed in the laboratory at NTNU and at international synchrotron radiation facilities, such as PETRA III at DESY (Hamburg).